-Roman Ialcic established himself as a powerful young bass-baritone having appeared in many European's Opera Houses.
+Roman Ialcic established himself as a powerful young bass-baritone having appeared in many European Opera Houses.

-In recent seasons Mr. Ialcic has appeared at the Cologne Opera House as Abimelech in Samson et Dalila, Basilio in Il barbiere di Siviglia in Oviedo and at the Wuppertal Theater.
-His most recent engagements have included Zaccaria in G. Verdi’s Nabucco in Lausanne, Geneva, Zurich, Lugano, Basel, Toulouse, Montpellier and Marseille, followed by Tomsky in the new production of The Queen of Spades at the Opéra National du Rhin in Strasbourg.
+In recent seasons Mr. Ialcic has appeared at the Cologne Opera House as Abimelech in Samson et Dalila, Basilio in Il barbiere di Siviglia in Oviedo and at the Wuppertal Theater, as well as Zaccaria in Nabucco in Lausanne, Geneva, Zurich, Lugano, Basel, Toulouse, Montpellier and Marseille, followed by Tomsky in the new production of The Queen of Spades at the Opéra National du Rhin in Strasbourg.

-In addition to the opera repertoire Mr. Ialcic has been active in concerts and colaborated with the following orchestras: the Royal Liverpool Philharmonic Orchestra, the Chisinau Philharmonic Orchestra, the Stuttgart Philharmonics, the Orchestra of the Teatro Villareal Jerez and the Orquesta Sinfónica y Coro de RTVE in Madrid.
+In addition to the opera repertoire Mr. Ialcic has been active in concerts and collaborated with the following orchestras: the Royal Liverpool Philharmonic Orchestra, the Chisinau Philharmonic Orchestra, the Stuttgart Philharmonic, the Orchestra of the Teatro Villareal Jerez and the Orquesta Sinfónica y Coro de RTVE in Madrid.

-V. Bellini, I Capuleti ed i Montecchi, Lorenzo
+V. Bellini, I Capuleti e i Montecchi, Lorenzo

 V. Bellini, Norma, Oroveso